homermultitext/hmt-editors-template/README.md

 Template for editorial repositories to use in the Homer Multitext project.

 The current template was used in the HMT 2020 Summer Experience.
-It is pre-configured for work on the Venetus B and the Escorial, Upsilon 1.1 manuscripts; the `mom2020.sc` script for validation and verification assesses only:
+It is pre-configured for work on the Venetus B and the Escorial, Upsilon 1.1 manuscripts; the `mom2020.sc` script for validation and verification assesses that:

 - all data can be assembled into a citable digital library
 - all indexed relations in the `dse` directory are validated and verified